-5.3.2 Income statements: Main features of an income statement, e.g. revenue, cost of sales, gross profit, profit and retained profit Use simple income statements in decision- making based on profit calculations (constructing income statements will not be assessed) 5.4 Statement of financial position 5.4.1 The main elements of a statement of financial position: • The main classifications of assets and liabilities, using examples 5.4.2 Interpret a simple statement of financial position and make deductions from it, position and make deductions from it, e.g. how a business is financing its activities and what assets it owns, sale of inventories to raise finance (constructing statements of financial position will not be assessed)
+5.3.2 Income statements:

+- Main features of an income statement, e.g. revenue, cost of sales, gross profit, profit and retained profit - Use simple income statements in decisionmaking based on profit calculations (constructing income statements will not be assessed)

+5.4 Statement of financial position

+- 5.4.1 The main elements of a statement of financial position: - The main classifications of assets and liabilities, using examples - 5.4.2 Interpret a simple statement of financial position and make deductions from it, e.g. how a business is financing its activities and what assets it owns, sale of inventories to raise finance (constructing statements of financial position will not be assessed)